-This gives you a total of 15, showing you that at the distance of 15 feet from the head pin the ball should begin to make its break towards the pocket.
+This gives you a total of 15, showing you that at the distance of 15 feet from the head pin the ball should begin to break towards the pocket.

 House Patterns Verses Sport Patterns

-Another thing you want to take into consideration is the bowlers level of skill.
+Another thing you want to consider is the bowler’s level of skill.

 If you see a professional bowler on TV who has the same average as your friend Jill, this does not necessarily mean Jill should go pro.(Unless of course, she wants to, follow your dreams, Jill!)
-One of the differences between league and professional play actually falls in the use of oil patterns.
+One of the differences between league and professional play falls in the use of oil patterns.

-During league or recreational bowling, the lanes are usually covered with what is called a “House Pattern”.
+During league or recreational bowling, the lanes are usually covered with a “House Pattern”.

 When you enter the professional world of bowling, the oil patterns then change to what is called a “Sport Pattern.”

 These patterns are designed for professional or highly experienced bowlers; they allow no room for error, and even the most experienced bowlers can have a hard time figuring out their technique and timing with these patterns.

-So before you go pro, maybe give yourself a few sport pattern practices and work on figuring out what techniques you need to modify to fit these new challenges.
+So before you go pro, maybe give yourself a few sports pattern practices and figure out what techniques you need to modify to fit these new challenges.

 Bowling Oil Patterns Explained (Comprehensive Overview)

 Now that you have an idea about the basics of oil patterns and their use, let’s talk about the different types of patterns you can come across at bowling alleys.

-While the exact number of patterns is hard to track down due to variations in the patterns based off of brand and the level of bowler’s skill, here are two popular companies/associations that provide oil patterns.
+While the exact number of patterns is hard to track down due to variations in the patterns based on brand and the level of bowler’s skill, here are two popular companies/associations that provide oil patterns.

-The PBA (Professional Bowling Association) has adopted 16 patterns in total for their tours and changes up the lanes through the use of either their Animal or Legend series.
+The PBA (Professional Bowling Association) has adopted 16 patterns in total for their tours and changes up the lanes by using either their Animal or Legend series.